 Read Also: How do you find good baby bottles?

 On the go

 When traveling, keeping the baby bottle warm prior to feeding can be quite tricky and challenging.
-Fortunately nowadays, there's an arsenal of easy-to-use portable and mobile bottle warmers that are built specially for traveling parents.
+Fortunately, nowadays, there’s an arsenal of easy-to-use portable and mobile bottle warmers that are built especially for traveling parents.